tomplays/raspberry-car/README.md

-Raspberry car python driver
+RaspberryPi car python driver
 =====================

-V1.0
+V1.xx

 ---------------
 GPIO/python driver for

-* 2 dc motor uses a L293d chip
+* 2 dc motor uses a L293D chip
 * 2 leds

 how to use